 Is your property among the types covered by these disclosure laws?
 The statute doesn’t provide any one definition.
 It does, however, define “residential real property” in two specific contexts, which are a good indication of the state’s approach:

-As of this writing, the disclosure of oil and gas activity requirement shall apply to all “residential real property that is subject to the commission’s jurisdiction.”
-(C.R.S.A. § 38-35.7-108(1)(a)).
+The oil and gas activity disclosure requirement as well as the transportation projects disclosure requirement apply to all residential real property that is subject to the Commission’s jurisdiction.

 To obtain Colorado real estate disclosure forms, other form documents (including sales contracts) and additional information, see the Colorado Department of Regulatory Agencies Division of Real Estate’s Contracts and Forms page.
-Also be sure to consult with an attorney if you have questions related to your disclosure requirements and other legal aspects of your home sale.
+Also be sure to consult with a local real estate attorney if you have questions related to your disclosure requirements and other legal aspects of your home sale.